zakwanhisham/code-journal/README.md

 # code-journal
-This is a code journal using bubbletea
+This is a code journal using `github.com/charmbracelet/bubbletea`